happyhappy-jun/CSED538-final-project/preprocessing/CAR_dataset.md

 ## Pre-trained models

-You can download the pre-trained models for 2x and 4x downscaling and super-resolution from here.
+You can download the pre-trained models for 2x and 4x downscaling and super-resolution from [here].

 ## Implement